Orthopedic Care Direct to Patient Care

 In today’s podcast, we’re going to be talking about direct orthopedic care, brought to you by One Touch Telehealth.
 Our guest today is Dr. Daniel Paull.

-Dr. Daniel Paull, orthopedic surgeon and founder of Easy Orthopedics, the first fully direct orthopedic care practice in America.
+Dr. Daniel Paull, orthopedic surgeon and founder of Easy Orthopedics, the first orthopedic care practice providing direct to patient care.
 He does house calls and offers transparent cash pricing.
 Self-described as a rogue.

 In our show today, we’ll learn the ins and outs of direct orthopedic care.
 Many providers in primary care have moved to direct care, virtual care, and telehealth models but it’s seen as rarer in specialty medicine.

-How did you get into direct orthopedic care?
+How did you get into orthopedic care direct to patient?

 I’ll just say that when I was going through training that’s not something I ever thought about ever.
 It was not like I was a primary care doctor, I think direct-to-patient care seems good.
 It didn’t exist.
 I had a couple of crises occur at the same time.
 I started a fellowship in hand surgery, which in orthopedic surgery is another five years and that’s after four years of medical school.
 Then you can do an optional extra year of training to subspecialize.
 So that’s what I was doing, enhanced surgery.
 I do generally now, but at the time it was just going to be hand surgery.
 I was looking for a job right and I couldn’t find one close to where my wife was from in Colorado.